 The cost approach is most useful for new properties, where the costs to build are known.
 The appraiser estimates how much it would cost to replace the structure if it were destroyed.

 A homebuyer's initial mortgage approval is accomplished early on, but final approval usually hinges on a satisfactory appraisal.
-The lender wants to be sure its investment is covered in case the buyer default on the loan.
+The lender wants to be sure its investment is covered in case the buyer defaults on the loan.
 If the property appraises lower than the sales price, the loan might be declined, but that isn't the only hurdle it must pass.
 Other red flags noted on appraisals include:

 - Estimated time on the market is longer than the area average.

 - Entry to the property is from a private, shared road.
 The lender might want to see a road maintenance agreement signed by everyone who uses the road, verifying that maintenance is shared by all parties.

 These are just a couple examples of appraisal findings that could stall a home purchase.
 Lenders study appraisals carefully before determining whether a property qualifies as security for a home loan.